-She is a second year doctoral student in Social Psychology.
+outcomes.
+She is a third year doctoral student in Social Psychology.

 |Michael received his Honors

 Degree with Distinction in Psychology (BA) from the University of

 Delaware where he was a research assistant in Dr. Lisa Jaremka's Close Relationships and Health Lab and Dr. Chad Forbes’ Social Neuroscience Lab.
-He is a second year doctoral student in Social Psychology.
+He is a third year doctoral student in Social Psychology.

 received her BA in psychology from the University of Michigan (Ann